GeoNode/geonode-summit/_posts/2020-11-09-call-for-presentations-workshops-again.md

 the following password: `Summit-2020`

 The call for presentations will be open until 29-11-2020.
 The program committee picks the most interesting talk proposals and informs the selected submitters until December 1, 2020.
+After we see the topics and abstracts for the presentations we will get in contact with you to answer any open questions.

 #### Workshop Leaders – who should lead a workshop at the GeoNode Summit?